cognominal/git-download-browse.nvim/README.md

 # git-download-browse.nvim

-Not working yet
+Work in progress.
+Browsing works

-Browse and clone GitHub repositories from Neovim.
+Browse, clone, fork GitHub repositories from Neovim.
 The plugin stores clones in a configurable directory, offers a shallow clone command, and ships a Telescope picker with README previews.

 ![screenshot](./assets/screenshot.png)